daniel-isidro/hot_n_pop_song_machine/README.md

 weighted avg    0.91      0.90      0.90      3143
 ```

-2nd model - XGBoost metrics with **unbalanced** dataset:
+2nd model - Random Forest metrics with **unbalanced** dataset:

 ```
+AUC - Test Set: 96.13%
+Logloss: 3.23
+accuracy score: 0.906

                precision    recall  f1-score   support

-0.0             0.94      0.92      0.93      5095
+         0.0       0.95      0.93      0.94      5151
-1.0             0.78      0.82      0.80      1613
+         1.0       0.78      0.83      0.80      1557

-accuracy                            0.90      6708
+    accuracy                           0.91      6708
-macro avg       0.86      0.87      0.87      6708
+   macro avg       0.86      0.88      0.87      6708
-weighted avg    0.90      0.90      0.90      6708
+weighted avg       0.91      0.91      0.91      6708
 ```

 ### Cost and Optimistic/Pessimistic Metrics

-If we were working for a **music company** and the **cost of failing to predict a not-hit song** was high, we would use this **second model**.
+If we were working for a **music company** and the **cost of failing to predict a not-hit song** was high, we would use the **second model**.
 With it the company would may not assign promotion budget to a song with traits of not being popular.
 It would also be useful to **artists** willing to discard unpopular songs to send to the marketing agencies for promotion.

 If we were working for a **music company** competing with others for the rights of potentially successful songs, and the **cost of not predicting a hit song** was high, or worked for an **artist** planning to send tracks with traits of being hits to music companies for publishing, then we would choose the **first model**.